Skip to main content

 We’re constantly testing new medical alert systems to give you the most accurate and up-to-date recommendations.
 Read more about our medical alert system review methodology.

-Medical Alert is a beginner-friendly medical alert system brand that offers straightforward setup instructions and simple-to-use devices.
-Its quick-start guide and clearly labeled packaging gained this company a 5/5 from our testers, earning it Easiest Setup in our guide to best medical alert systems.
+Medical Alert is a user-friendly medical alert system brand that offers straightforward setup instructions and simple-to-use devices.
+Its quick-start guide and clearly labeled packaging earned this company a 5/5 from our testers, earning it the title of Easiest Setup in our guide to the best medical alert systems.
 Available as a home, mobile, or smartwatch device, Medical Alert is a great choice for people who are new to owning and using a medical alert system.

 In this Medical Alert review, we’ll explain the differences between the three models, what features you should consider when purchasing a medical alert system, and what our testers thought about their experience with Medical Alert.